- Last updated:

 Note: To receive the discount, you must pay before your bank's cut off time on the due date.
 Contact your bank to find out this time.

-Send your cheque or money order with the tear-off section of your rate notice to council's customer service centre.
+Send your cheque or money order with the tear-off section of your rate notice to council.
 Please make cheque/money order payable to Sunshine Coast Council.

 Australia Post offices

-You can make a payment by cash, cheque or from your nominated bank account at any post office.
+You can make a payment by cash, cheque or debit card from your nominated bank account at any post office.

-Present your rate notice payment slip at any of council's customer service centre between 8.30 am and 4.30 pm, Monday to Friday.
+Present your rate notice payment slip at a council customer service centre between 8.30 am and 4.30 pm, Monday to Friday.
 You can pay by cash, cheque, debit or credit card.

 Council charges interest on all rates and charges that remain unpaid after the due date.
 Interest charges are 11% per year compounding daily.
 To avoid interest charges you must either pay your rates in full by the due date or arrange to pay your rates by instalments.

-If you are in financial difficulty and cannot pay in full by the due date, please call council's customer service centre to avoid recovery action.
+If you are in financial difficulty and cannot pay in full by the due date, please contact council to avoid recovery action.

-You may be able to pay your rates by instalments (conditions apply).
+You may be able to make an arrangement to pay your rates (conditions apply).